jimdigriz/freeradius-oauth2-perl/README.md

  * **url:** URL to use the token against
  * **jsonpath:** a JSONPath statement to select the information you wish to extract

-**N.B.** [JSON::Path](http://search.cpan.org/~tobyink/JSON-Path/lib/JSON/Path.pm) is used so if you wish to do filtering the section titled [JSONPath Embedded Perl Expressions](http://search.cpan.org/~tobyink/JSON-Path/lib/JSON/Path.pm#JSONPath_Embedded_Perl_Expressions) and the [`authorize` function](https://github.com/jimdigriz/freeradius-oauth2-perl/blob/master/main.pm) for this module may help
+**N.B.** [JSON::Path](http://search.cpan.org/~tobyink/JSON-Path/lib/JSON/Path.pm) is used so if you wish to do filtering the section titled [JSONPath Embedded Perl Expressions](http://search.cpan.org/~tobyink/JSON-Path/lib/JSON/Path.pm#JSONPath_Embedded_Perl_Expressions) along with the examples below may help

 **N.B.** your JSONPath will need escaping where you need to prepend `\\` before every occurrence of `$` and `}`